Migrating WordPress from Apache to OpenLiteSpeed with Docker

 docker exec <container> cat /usr/local/lsws/logs/access.log

-The OpenLiteSpeed Docker image has a carefully orchestrated config initialization pipeline — backup configs in .conf/, entrypoint restore, cgid daemon, vhost templates.
-If you override httpd_config.conf or the entrypoint, you’ll break this pipeline and spend hours debugging weird issues.
+The OpenLiteSpeed Docker image has a carefully orchestrated config initialization pipeline: backup configs in .conf/, entrypoint restore, cgid daemon, vhost templates.
+Override httpd_config.conf or the entrypoint and you break that pipeline, then spend hours debugging symptoms that have nothing to do with the change you made.

-The right approach is to just use the base image’s defaults and only overlay your application files into the document root.
-Don’t fight the image — work with it.
+Use the base image’s defaults and overlay only your application files into the document root.